 4,321 Mid-Calf Socks

 And what about the separated seed?
 Cottonseed is used in the making of cooking oil or in salad dressings.
 It is also used in the production of shortening and margarine.
 Cotton grown for the extraction of cottonseed oil is one of the major crops grown around the world for the production of oil, after soy, corn, and canola oil.
 It is also useful as a cosmetic ingredient commonly found in lipstick, mascara, and lip balms.

 By far the most exciting time of the day, though, was me climbing up into the cotton picker.
 I thank God, every time I think of it, that no one had a camera (except me of course, and I was firmly in possession of it).
 The vision of me climbing up that ladder to the platform that held the cab would not have been a pretty one.
 But, once settled in next to Mr. Sides, I had the time of my life.
 The YouTube video of my ride in the picker can be seen in the link below.
 Sadly, I ran out of battery and it cut off abruptly.

-And while I'm at it, here's another link of the gin at work separating the fiber from the side. https://www.youtube.com/watch?v=pey1AFoHVXQ
+And while I'm at it, here's another like of the gin at work separating the fiber from the side.

 The climb down from the picker was much more easily accomplished.
-It's amazing how, when you work WITH gravity, things go much more smoothly.
+It's amazing how, when you work WITH gravity, things go much smoother.

-So, another experience and new insight into the ways of farming, imagined and real, and cotton's end product after being picked.
+And another experience is under my belt and I've gained new insight intot he ways of farming, imagined and real, and cotton's end product after being picked.
 Just another day in the Bootheel for me.
-Now if I can just get a ride on a barge.
-Or is it actually the pusher tug I'd like to ride on?
+Now, if I can just get a ride on a barge.
+Or is it actually the push tug I'd like to ride on?
 Are there any offers out there for me?
-I have a post coming up that talks about my fascination with barges on the Mississippi.
+I have a post coming up that talks about me fascination with the barges on the Mississippi.